 (ii) Visitation in the home of a friend, relative, substitute caregiver or other noninstitutional setting.

-(iii) Visitation at the agency or other institutional setting.
+(iii) Visitation at the agency or other substitute care setting.

 (b) A location providing a safe setting for the child.